Claim: Memo from a McDonald's director advocates making a policy of omitting items from customers' drive-through orders.

 The "McMemo" was merely a parodical prank, however.
 An inquiry about it to McDonald's Australia drew the following response:

-In case the joke isn't obvious, we note the uncoincidental similarity between the name of the supposed McDonald's official and that of Robert Mugabe, the controversial president of Zimbabwe, as well as the remarkable congruence of their signatures:
+In case the joke isn't obvious, we note the uncoincidental similarity between the name of the supposed McDonald's official and that of

 The originator of the hoax memo was identified as South Australian prankster David Thorne, who said the effort of creating it "took me five minutes in Photoshop."